johnrobertsantos/Exploratory-Data-Analysis-Using-Python/README.md

 ### Results
 ![image](https://github.com/user-attachments/assets/cb707c17-dc79-471f-8663-1762e3387985)

+*Bar graph that visualizes the demand for different data science skills for the top 3 data science jobs in the Philippines*

 ### Insights
 - Unlike other countries, it is seen in the visualization that when it comes to Data Analysts and Business Analysts, excel, compared to SQL, is far more favored by the employers despite its fundamental nature in data analysis.
 - Excel and SQL are critical across all three roles, with Excel being slightly more important for business and data analysts, while SQL is crucial for data engineers.